offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

     You can follow [this](https://helm.sh/docs/topics/kubernetes_apis/#updating-api-versions-of-a-release-manifest) to resolve this Ingress API version incompatibility error.

-    You can rseolve it using the `mapkubeapis` helm plugin by running:
+    You can resolve it using the `mapkubeapis` helm plugin by running the following:

     `helm mapkubeapis <gluu-release-name> -n <namespace>`.

-1. During upgrade from >=4.2 to 4.5, if you didn't delete the jobs as instructed, the helm command throws the following message:
+1. During the upgrade from >=4.2 to 4.5, if you didn't delete the jobs as instructed, the helm command throws the following message:

     ```
     Error: UPGRADE FAILED: cannot patch "gluu-config" with kind Job: Job.batch "gluu-config" is invalid: spec.template: